Apicoectomy in Memphis, TN

 A root canal removes the infection from a tooth, but the root of the tooth has multiple tiny branches where the infection may hide or return.
 If a tooth is still infected or gets another infection after a root canal has been completed, an apicoectomy may be suggested.
 Drs.
 Harris, Wells, Scott, Cain, Dagen, and McCreary perform this procedure at Memphis Endodontics.
-An apicoectomy takes out any infected tissue along the tooth's root, in addition to the affected root tip(s).
+An apicoectomy procedure takes out any infected tissue along the tooth's root, in addition to the affected root tip(s).
 Also known as a root-end resection or endodontic microsurgery, an apicoectomy may save the upper portion of the tooth to avoid disturbing a restoration, like a bridge or crown.
 After one (or more than one) root canal, contact Memphis Endodontics at one of our locations in Kirby, Collierville, Bartlett, or Memphis, TN to get a better solution with an apicoectomy.

 An apicoectomy offers several benefits for preserving your natural tooth and preventing further dental issues:

 Prior to performing a treatment, one of our team members will assess your mouth and then discuss your choices before deciding on an apicoectomy.
 To start the treatment, local anesthesia will be used.
 Other sedation techniques may be available depending on the complexity of your treatment or if you have dental anxiety and fears.
 One of our endodontic specialists will begin by creating an incision in your gum tissue to expose the root of the tooth.
 The infected tissue and root tip will be addressed before the area is carefully and thoroughly cleaned.
-To ensure the infection is completely removed, a dental dye can highlight cracks in your tooth.
+To ensure the dental infection is completely removed, a special dye can highlight cracks in your tooth.
 As soon as your tooth is sealed, we will close the gums using sutures.

-Following the procedure, you may get a prescription for pain medication or antibiotics.
+Following an apicoectomy procedure, you may get a prescription for pain medication or antibiotics.
 You can apply cold compresses to reduce inflammation for the first day after your apicoectomy.
 You might have some soreness, bruising, or numbness for 3 – 5 days.
-We will give you instructions for your recovery.
+We will give you instructions for your apicoectomy recovery.
 For faster healing, you should avoid aggressive cleaning and hard foods.
 You may need to come back to our office in a few days to have your stitches taken out.
 Typically, your teeth and gums should heal around two weeks after the apicoectomy.
 To minimize further problems, you should follow an oral care routine at home with frequent brushing and flossing.
 In addition, you need to go to yearly dental examinations and twice yearly cleanings at Memphis Endodontics, so we can monitor your dental health and treat problems early.

 Total Reviews